krzentner/language-world/data/text-davinci-003-old/basic_md/reach-3.md

+The robot should perform the following steps:
-    - When the robot's gripper is not near the target, the robot should move the gripper to the target.
+- When the robot's gripper is not near the target, the robot should move the gripper toward the target.
-    - When the robot's gripper is near the target, the robot should adjust the position of the gripper until it is in the exact position.
+- When the robot's gripper is close enough to the target, the robot should move the gripper closer until it reaches to the target.